-Students with medical conditions are supported by the schools' Health and Curriculum Support Manager and staff who have First Aid qualifications.
-There is an asthma policy in place which can also be found on the website.
-The School Health and Curriculum Support Manager monitors the medication, Epipens and inhalers which are kept on site.
-The School Health and Curriculum Support Manager liaises with parents if and when medication, Epipens and inhalers need to be replaced.
+Students with medical conditions are supported by the schools' SENCO and staff who have First Aid qualifications, including our Lead First Aider.
+The Lead First Aider, alongside the Learning Support Team monitors the medication, Epipens and inhalers which are kept on site.
+The Lead First Aider liaises with parents if and when medication, Epipens and inhalers need to be replaced.
 Staff are given advice and strategies on how best to support any pupils with medical conditions and receive annual training on how to deal with allergies.